jakobagger/cars/README.md

 >How to control the mapping between **individual fields** in an Entity class and their **matching columns** in the database

-*Individuelle felter i klassen kan annoteres med @Column der tager parametre hvor man fx kan omdefinere det navn kolonnen skal have i databasen (systemet kan dog godt fx af sig selv lave om fra camelCase til under_score), eller om den skal være nullable eller ej*
+*Individuelle felter i klassen kan annoteres med @Column der tager parametre hvor man fx kan omdefinere det navn kolonnen skal have i databasen (systemet vil dog godt fx af sig selv lave om fra camelCase til under_score), eller om den skal være nullable eller ej*

 >How to **auto generate IDs**, and how to ensure we are using  a specific database's preferred way of doing it (Auto Increment in our case for  MySQL)